We have been raising and milking goats for over 12 years. We mainly raise our babies as pets.

 The Benefits of Drinking Goat's Milk

-I have personally not tried goat's milk myself, nor am I a licensed physician or nutritionist, but I know several people who have started drinking goat's milk and sing its praises.
+I have personally not tried it myself, nor am I a licensed physician or nutritionist, but I know several people who have started drinking this milk and sing its praises.
 After several friends started asking if I milked my goats, I began doing some of my own research about this type of milk.
 I learned some interesting facts.

-Studies link goat's milk to an increased ability to metabolize iron and copper.
-The chemical makeup of goat's milk is closer to human milk than cow's milk.
+Studies link goat's milk to an increased ability to metabolize iron and copper because its chemical makeup is closer to human milk than cow's milk.
 This means that it's easier for humans to digest and assimilate.

 It is extremely high in riboflavin (1 cup = 20% of daily needs).
-High amounts of phosphorous, Vitamin B12, protein, and potassium means it is extremely nutrient-dense.
+High amounts of phosphorous, Vitamin B12, protein, and potassium mean it is extremely nutrient-dense.

 Many people are making homemade yogurt and cheese.

-Drinking goat's milk increases the natural accumulation of chlorine silicon and flourine in the body.
+Drinking goat's milk increases the natural accumulation of chlorine silicon and fluorine in the body.
 Chlorine and silicon naturally fight germs and bacteria.
-It contains many natural antibodies that increase the body's immunity,
+It contains many natural antibodies that increase the body's immunity.

-For infants: It is easier to digest than cow's milk or powdered formula.
+- For infants: It is easier to digest than cow's milk or powdered formula.
 It contains all of the nutrition necessary to support the healthy growth of infants.
-I am not saying to take babies off formula and replace it with goat's milk.
-But it has been used for infants who have digestion problems.
+I am not saying to take babies off formula, but it has been used for infants who have digestion problems.

-Other mammals: I have had requests for goat's milk for orphaned puppies and kittens.
-Many people have chosen to use goat's milk instead of canned milk for orphaned animals.
+- Other mammals: I have had requests for goat's milk for orphaned puppies and kittens.
+Many people have chosen to use it instead of canned milk for orphaned animals.

 Goat's milk contains alpha hydroxy acids, which help remove dead skin cells.
 This helps your skin feel smoother and look younger